cncf/devstats-helm-lf/README.md

 # Usage

-You should set namespace to 'devstats' first: `./switch_namespace.sh devstats`.

 Please provide secret values for each file in `./secrets/*.secret.example` saving it as `./secrets/*.secret` or specify them from the command line.

 Please note that `vi` automatically adds new line to all text files, to remove it run `truncate -s -1` on a saved file.